Is this the right lake for me?

 Would riverfront property work for you?
 The same cabin or home will sell for less on a river than it would if it were on a lake.
 People tend to prefer lakes; maybe it’s because you can usually get out and do more on them than you could on a river.

 Most rivers, especially smaller ones, just won’t offer the same boating or recreational opportunities as a lake would.
 In some cases, you may be able to travel upstream or downstream in a boat – or at least in a canoe or kayak.
 You may even have what’s essentially your own private fishing hole.

 With some riverfront properties, the river may be too small or the current too swift.
 You’ll mainly just be able to sit and enjoy the river view.
 Still, if your waterfront is a small creek that you can see from your livingroom window, there’s something special about being near the water.
 It can also attract a lot of wildlife that you’ll be able to watch.

-As you are thinking about your ideal lake home or cabin, you’ll want to consider the type of water that works best for your lifesyle and budget.
+As you are thinking about selling and finding your ideal lake home or cabin, you’ll want to consider the type of water that works best for your lifesyle and budget.
 Check out the NW WI Lakes and Rivers tab above to learn more about the area lakes.